-This week’s theme is Asparagus, and my dish is Asparagus Gratin, a recipe found in Cook’s Country Magazine, May 2011 issue.
-What’s different about this recipe is that instead of just discarding the woody asparagus ends, it’s used to make a flavorful quick broth that will be used to create the sauce in the recipe.
+This recipe for Asparagus Gratin originates from Cook’s Country Magazine, May 2011 issue.
+What I found fascinating about this recipe: instead of just discarding the woody asparagus ends, it is used to make a flavorful quick broth that will be used to create the sauce in the recipe.

-There’s also no cream in the recipe – butter and flour make a nutty roux to thicken the asparagus broth into a delicate, light sauce.
+Also, instead of the typical cream found in most gratin recipes – butter and flour make a nutty roux to thicken the asparagus broth into a delicate, light sauce.

 Cut off the woody ends from asparagus.